-The Group does not have any transactions that are affected by the other newly effective accounting standards and amendments.
+The newly effective amendments for 2025 do not introduce any new disclosures that are explicitly required in the condensed interim financial statements.
+In addition, the Group does not have any transactions that are affected by the newly effective amendments.

-Other considerations for 2024 interim reporting
+Other considerations for 2025 interim reporting

-Various jurisdictions have implemented, or are in the process of implementing, Pillar Two tax legislation based on the framework published by the Organisation for Economic Co-operation and Development (OECD).
-Pillar Two tax laws were enacted in certain jurisdictions in which the Group operates in 2023 and some of the mechanisms to implement the tax laws became effective on 1 January 2024.
-During the six-month interim period ending 30 June 2024, the Group was liable for Pillar Two taxes for the first time.
-See Note 11(B) for illustrative disclosure about the Group's current tax expense related to Pillar Two taxes, as well as information about the Group's exposure to these taxes where Pillar Two legislation is enacted or substantively enacted but not yet effective.
+Many jurisdictions have implemented, or are in the process of implementing, Pillar Two tax legislation based on the framework published by the Organisation for Economic Co-operation and Development (OECD).
+Pillar Two tax laws were enacted in certain jurisdictions in which the Group operates during 2023 and 2024.
+Some of the mechanisms to implement the tax laws became effective on 1 January 2024 and another became effective on 1 January 2025.
+See Note 11(B) for illustrative disclosure about the Group's current tax expense related to Pillar Two taxes for the six-month interim period ending 30 June 2025.
 The Group applies the relief from deferred tax accounting introduced by International Tax Reform - Pillar Two Model Rules (Amendments to IAS 12).
-For further information about disclosures for Pillar Two taxes, see our web article and read our FAQs.
+For further information about the financial reporting impacts of Pillar Two taxes, see our digital guide with FAQs.